Get my free meal plan 👉 here

 Another great tip is to compare prices with store brands when you’re grocery shopping – it can help you save extra money!

-14. Use Cash to Your Benefit
+14. Use Cash To Your Benefit

 I also take out $100 in cash about once every 3 weeks – many places in NYC only accept credit cards with a $5 or $8 minimum purchase.
 This way, I don’t have to buy the gum and the nuts and the iced coffee to get to $5 – I can just get my $2 pack of nuts and be on my way!
 Taking out cash can also be helpful for budgeting – maybe you want to spend $100 in the whole week on groceries and eating out.
 Taking out $100 in cash at the start of each week can work wonders.

-15. Don’t Go to the Grocery Store Hungry
+15. Don’t Go To The Grocery Store Hungry

 Get your FREE 1-week meal plan here!